-Should not be taken by women who are or may become pregnant or are breast feeding.
+Vinca should not be taken by women who are or may become pregnant or are breast feeding.

-It should not be used continuously for any treatment.
+Also, it should not be used continuously for any treatment.

-Tincture: 1 - 2 ml./ 3 times daily
+Tincture: 1 - 2 ml/ 3 times daily

-Infusion: 2 - 3 cups daily.
+Infusion (herbal tea): 2 - 3 cups daily.

 Supervision of a trained herbalist is strongly advised.

 A comparative evaluation of some blood sugar lowering agents of plant origin